aazizmegna/ML_CreditApp/README.md

 Machine learning and credit prediction app in a bank with the use of FLASH to create a web application

 How to run it?
-Download Appdeployement file, inside template folder you will find index.html file and you will just have to open it on a browser
+Download Appdeployement file, in your command prompte navigate to that folder and run: flask run